lowderchris/FRoDO/README.md

     $ python3 FRoDO-stats.py

 Mean values and associated standard deviations will be calculated and displayed, along with several t-tests and correlation coefficients.

-## To-do

-- [X] Create an initial README
-- [X] Outline of overall algorithm structure
-- [X] Complete merging of all routines
-- [X] Read parameter configuration file
-- [X] Upload data visualization routines
-- [X] Add script to compute statistics
-- [X] Modify for the use of differing time scales
-- [ ] Add 3d plotting routines
-- [X] Allow for user-configurable maximum latitude
-- [X] Compute and store A through a data-prep routine